 NOTE: the Fill style is used through the whole system and applied to all components as a Color attribute, this also includes Border style Shapes.

 (Such as buttons, alerts, badges or tags).

-Frames by default is using a simple font combination Roboto+Muli organized from H1 to H5 headers, a simple font combination can always help you to build eye catching typography for your project or just dribbble shot.
+Frames by default is using a simple font combination Roboto+Muli organized from H1 to H5 headers, and a simple font combination can always help you to build eye-catching typography for your project or just dribbble shot.
 So you can freely customize both the fonts or remove one of them if you need to.

 Typography system is built into shared styles with a simple structure:

 *H1 / Font Name / Alignment / Color

 To change the current font system simply overwrite default text layers with a new setting and spread changes across the land of Frames.
 Doing so, don’t forget to overwrite old font name from shared text styles menu using super useful plugin — Sketch Text Style Master, just find for font name you want to replace.
 And by making this, you can easily apply new text properties to all UI Kit layouts.